capy-ui/capy/README.md

 ## Introduction

-Capy is a **graphical user interface library for Zig**.
+Capy is a **GUI library for Zig**.
 It is mainly intended for creating applications using native controls from the operating system.
 Capy is a declarative UI library aiming to be easy to write for and versatile.

 It has been made with the goal to empower standalone UI applications, integration in games or any other rendering process is a non-goal.